Tendering procedures for hearing aids

 THE PATIENT GROUP

-All Danes with loss of hearing are entitled to treatment at a public hearing clinic.
-However, in contrast with the private clinics, the public hearing clinics are responsible for hearing aids for children, young people and people with complex hearing disorders.
-Therefore, in collaboration with clinical experts, we have focus on ensuring that the requirements for products take into account the needs of these people.
+All Danish citizens with hearing loss can receive treatment at a public hearing clinic.
+However, unlike private clinics, public hearing clinics are responsible for hearing aids for children, young people, and citizens with complex hearing loss.
+Therefore, in collaboration with clinical experts, we place particular emphasis on ensuring that product requirements take into account the specific needs of these groups.

-Among other things, this means that public hearing clinics can offer hearing aids that support children’s language development from birth and throughout their school years.
-There are also hearing aids that are easy to operate for people with reduced motor skills.
+This means, among other things, that public hearing clinics can offer hearing aids that support children in their language development—from infancy throughout their school years.
+It also includes hearing aids that are easy to operate for citizens with reduced motor skills.

 Amgros places high demands on technology and quality in our tendering procedures for hearing aids.
 This means that public hearing clinics can provide the very latest technology for people with hearing loss.